- Entertainment and Media»

 Film Review: Rear Window

 Many consider Rear Window to be one of Hitchcock’s best films and it certainly deserves the praise it gets, using the entirety of the setting’s confined space to its full potential.
-Since Jeff can’t leave his apartment due to his broken leg, neither does the audience, restricting them to have the exact limited amount of observation that Jeff has.
-That helps to build the suspense.
+Since Jeff can’t leave his apartment due to his broken leg, neither does the audience, restricting them to have the exact limited amount of observation Jeff has.
+Doing so helps to build the suspense.
 When his girlfriend, Lisa, starts snooping in Thorwald’s apartment, the viewer doesn’t see interspersed shots in him coming back, her snooping and Jeff cringing.
 Rather, Jeff sees it all and the viewer is left to feel as helpless as Jeff.
 Furthermore, when Thorwald finally confronts Jeff, the silence between the two is perfectly uncomfortable, just enough for the viewer to pay complete attention and not try to think how it’s going to end up.

 The cinematography helps to give the same effect as being able to see everything Jeff sees.
 He’s watching the apartments, can’t see well enough with binoculars and picks up a telescopic lens and whenever he’s looking through the lens, the viewer is looking through the same lens, only able see what he sees.
-This helps to further the voyeuristic style that Hitchcock was known for.
+This helps to further the voyeuristic style Hitchcock was known for.

 Even then, non-sexual voyeurism is a main point of the film, maybe even a commentary on how voyeuristic the idea of television and film is, watching the lives of strangers and other unknown people.
 As Jeff sits and peeks into all the apartments, he sees them go throughout their daily lives and they aren’t just random inserts to make it look like Jeff isn’t only watching Thorwald.
 Each apartment tells its own little story.
-There’s a dancer prancing around in her underwear, and she brushes off the advances of every guy that approaches her, only to welcome a lover at the end of the film.
+There’s a dancer prancing around in her underwear, and she brushes off the advances of every guy who approaches her, only to welcome a lover at the end of the film.
 There’s a couple who hangs out on their fire escape with a dog and the woman becomes enraged when the dog is killed in the latter half of the movie.
 They end up with a new one.
 There’s a woman bemoaning her lack of love and a frustrated composer who has no success.
 At one point, his playing stops her from committing suicide and the two end up together.
 Finally, there’s a newlywed couple who are insatiable at the beginning and end up fighting at the end.

 Edgar Allan Poe Awards